Privacy-first • 100% local processing

 What is the difference between AAC and MP3?

-AAC (Advanced Audio Coding) is a newer codec than MP3 and generally produces better audio quality at the same bitrate.
-It is the default format for Apple devices (iPhone, iPad, iTunes), YouTube, and Android.
-MP3 is the most universally supported audio format — compatible with virtually every device, car stereo, speaker, and audio editing software.
-Converting AAC to MP3 is useful when you need maximum compatibility across older or non-Apple devices.
+AAC is a newer, more efficient codec that produces better audio quality than MP3 at the same bitrate.
+It is the default format for Apple devices, iTunes, YouTube, and Android.
+MP3 is the most universally compatible audio format — supported by every device, car stereo, speaker system, and audio software.
+Converting AAC to MP3 is useful when you need your audio to play on devices or software that do not support AAC.

-Will I lose audio quality converting AAC to MP3?
+Will I lose audio quality when converting AAC to MP3?

-Yes — both AAC and MP3 are lossy formats, so converting between them introduces some additional quality loss ("generation loss").
-To minimise this, always choose the highest output bitrate (320 kbps).
-If your original AAC was 128 kbps, outputting at 320 kbps won't improve quality but also won't make it worse.
-For archival purposes, always keep your original AAC files.
+Yes — a small amount of quality loss is unavoidable.
+Both AAC and MP3 are lossy formats, so converting between them causes what is known as "generation loss."
+To minimize this, always choose the highest available output bitrate (320 kbps).
+Choosing a bitrate higher than the original source will not improve quality, but it avoids making things worse.
+For archival purposes, always keep your original AAC files alongside the converted MP3s.

 Is my audio uploaded to a server?